vadimgrn/usbip-win2/userspace/wusbip/resources/readme.txt

-USBip*.svg files were created in Inkscape open source vector graphics editor, https://inkscape.org/
+USBip*.svg files were created in Inkscape open source vector graphics editor, https://inkscape.org/ check.svg, close.svg, dismiss.svg are from wxMaterialDesignArtProvider, see https://github.com/perazz/wxMaterialDesignArtProvider

-Steps to create USBip.ico
+Steps to create .ico from .svg

-- Open USBip.svg in Inkscape
+- Open .svg in Inkscape
 - For each resolution 512, 256, 128, 64, 48, 32, 16
   - Ctrl+A to select all objects
   - Open Object/Transform, Scale Tab, check "Scale proportionally", set Width=resolution in pixels